MikeRogers0/WP-HTML5-Category-Selector/readme.md

 The WP HTML5 Category Selector Plugin adds a filter input field to the category box on the add/edit post page.
 Useful for bloggers who have lots of categories.

-If you have any questions or feedback, I'm <a href="http://twitter.com/MikeRogers0">@MikeRogers0</a> on twitter.
+If you have any questions or feedback, I'm <a href="https://twitter.com/MikeRogers0">@MikeRogers0</a> on twitter.
 You can contribute via <a href="https://github.com/MikeRogers0/WP-HTML5-Category-Selector">GitHub</a>.

+If you want to donate (That would be awesome!), you can via <a href="https://www.paypal.me/MikeRogers0">PayPal</a>.

 ##Requirements